Ale9806/alejandrolozano/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include vision-language models, and their applications to biomedicine and healtchare.
 # Interests to show in About widget
 interests:
   - Vision-Language Foundation Models